jameslawler/notes/docs/portuguese-language/verbs/chegar.md

 1. Arriving at a location:

-   - Portuguese: Chegue em um local - ex: Eu cheguei ao aeroporto às 10h horas.
+   - Portuguese: Chegar a um local - ex: Eu cheguei ao aeroporto às 10 horas.
    - English: Arrive at a location - e.g: I arrived at the airport at 10 o'clock.

 2. Reaching a Goal: